 Of course, you can decide to rely on your IT department and choose the self-support option.
 In practice, this means that you set up and manage your infrastructure based on documentation provided by your web analytics vendor.

-Moreover, you can also take advantage of the Support Portal.
-When a problem arises, you can submit a help ticket right away.
+Moreover, when a problem arises, you can submit a help ticket right away.
 The issue is recorded in reports, which helps you see the bigger picture.

-What’s more, this assistance also includes monitoring services, which facilitate communication between your servers and your vendor’s, for instance Piwik PRO.
+What’s more, this assistance also includes monitoring services, which facilitate communication between your and your vendor’s servers.
 This lets the support team make sure that everything is running smoothly.
 It also sets off alarms if something goes wrong, for instance when:

 - traffic suddenly drops

 - the application doesn’t respond for a long time

 In the case of traffic volume, you can trace memory fill-up and use of available storage places or processing power.
 All in all, monitoring allows you to keep an eye on the present state of affairs, and when you hit some bumps in the road, you can act upon them immediately.